retux-game/retux/README.txt

 double-clicking on it; if you are shown a dialog asking you if you want to display or run the file, choose to run it.

-Python 2 will be used by default.
-To run ReTux with Python 3 instead, you can either change the shebang on line 1 from "python2" to "python3", or explicitly run the Python 3 executable, e.g. with "python3 retux.py" (the exact command may be different depending on your system).
+To run ReTux with a particular Python version, open retux.py and change the shebang on line one to indicate the version you want to use, e.g.
+"python2" or "python3" instead of just "python".

 There are some command-line options that can be passed.
 Run ReTux in a terminal with the "-h" command-line option for more information.

-HOW TO PLAY

-Use the directional controls and pause or jump key to navigate the menus.
-By default, Tux is is controlled by the arrow keys, Space, Left Ctrl, and Left Shift.
-You can change the controls in the Options menu.
+SPECIAL CONTROLS

-If, after entering fullscreen mode, the keyboard becomes unresponsive, you can exit the game by pressing the middle mouse button.
-This is a result of a rare bug in Pygame, explained in detail here:
+You can exit the game by pressing the middle mouse button.
+This is a workaround for a rare bug in Pygame which can lock up the keyboard controls, explained in detail here:

 https://savannah.nongnu.org/forum/forum.php?forum_id=8113